aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 # TUTORIAL: How to build a To-do list Æpp - Part Three(3)

 ## Overview
-This tutorial will teach you how to develop the communication process between the client side and the *ToDoManager* smart contract.
+This tutorial will teach you how to develop the communication process between the client side and a *ToDoManager* smart contract.
 We will setup the basic infrastructure in order to interact with the smart contract from the frontend.

 ## Prerequisites
 - Before we go any further, please make sure you have followed the <a href="https://github.com/aeternity/tutorials/blob/master/build-to-do-list-aepp-1.md" target="_blank">first part</a> of *How to build a To-do list Æpp*.